cicada-lang/cicada-solo/notes/narration-of-elaboration-in-during-type-checking.md

-The key of interaction is choices, a user defined interaction can take argument, and suggests different choices by matching on the argument (or apply any other computation on the argument).
+The key of interaction is choices, a user defined interaction can take argument, and suggests different choices by matching on the argument.
+(Or apply any other computation on the argument.)

 # References